winglang/wing/docs/06-contributors/99-maintainers/050-operations.md

 Otherwise, the responder should take the best action they can to mitigate the issue.
 For P0/P1 issues based on regressions, the default behavior should be to revert to the last known good version.
 Make sure to document any actions taken as this will be extremely helpful in building a good post-mortem and runbook if needed.
+Whatever action(s) are technically, it is useful for the responder to be over-communicative in the created #alert thread.

 Another good response is to reach out to someone who has more information about the issue.
 This could be the person who wrote the code, or someone who has more context about the system.